allen-camille/enterprise-ai-governance-assistant/README.md

 ---

+## Why This Matters to Organizations

+Many organizations want to explore AI in security and governance, but lack the internal maturity to do so safely.

+This project demonstrates:
+- How AI-style reasoning can be introduced **without automation risk**
+- How governance, compliance and human accountability remain intact
+- How organizations can improve decision quality without replacing people

+---

 ## 🧪 Demonstration & Use-cases (A9)

 This section demonstrates how regulated organizations can use the assistant in real workflows.